-Courts are busy.
-Applicants need good quality evidence.
-Without good evidence, the judge will not act.
+Without good evidence agencies and courts cannot act.
 Here are some suggestions to help you build up a case against the perpetrator(s).
-Please note that your initial report of the incident is still the foundation of the case.
+Remember that your report of each incident will be the foundation for your case.

 We recommend a simple diary with the date, time and place the behaviour happened, what you were doing at that time, and also how you felt.
 This all helps to build up a picture for the agencies that get involved.
-Most Councils will have a template ASB monitoring form – if the issue is noise, call the Council and ask to speak to the ASB officer.
-They should be able to supply you with official forms (but in the meantime you can use your own diary or notebook.
-This will still be accepted in court).
+Most councils will have a template ASB monitoring form - if the issue is noise, call the council and ask to speak to the ASB officer.
+They should be able to supply you with official forms (in the meantime you can use your own diary or notebook, which will still be accepted in court).
 The agency investigating your complaint should collect these forms from you regularly.

 Written proof of threats

-Keep everything if you have received threatening emails, letters, text messages or anything on social media.
+If you have received threatening emails, letters, text messages or anything on social media, you may need it for evidence.
 Written evidence is so powerful and even if it is distressing to see, you should keep it.
-If you have voicemail or answerphone messages that prove the anti-social behaviour you should keep them indefinitely or, if this is not possible, we would recommend asking a Police or Council official to listen to it and give you a statement proving what was heard.
-If the message is something posted on a social media site which the person posting it could later remove, we would recommend you print it out and again ask an independent person (preferably in an official capacity) to sign it and confirm they saw it live on the Internet.
+If you have voicemail or answerphone messages that prove the anti-social behaviour you should save them indefinitely or, if this is not possible, we would recommend asking a police or council official to listen to them and give you a statement proving what was heard.
+If the message is something posted on a social media site which the person posting it could later remove, we would recommend you print it out and again ask an independent person (preferably in an official capacity) to sign it and confirm they saw it live on the internet.

-Petitions – evidence that you are not the only person suffering.
+Petitions are evidence that you are not the only person suffering.
 See here for tips on how to collect and submit a petition.

 Noise monitoring equipment is brought in a small suitcase by someone not in uniform.
 It cannot be seen once it is installed inside.
 Therefore you should not need to be afraid that the anti-social neighbours will see it.
-Always worth stressing this though with the official bringing the equipment.
+It is always worth stressing this though with the official bringing the equipment.

-The other 2 main ways of getting evidence if this is not enough are:
+The other two main ways of getting evidence if this is not enough are:

 CCTV surveillance equipment has been very effective in showing evidence for crime and anti-social behaviour.